deeppavlov/DeepPavlov/docs/components/faq.rst

 Config
 ======

-As usual, config consists of main parts:
+As usual, config consists of:

 -  **dataset_reader**
 -  **dataset_iterator**
 -  **chainer**

-You can use you own dataset_reader, dataset_iterator for you speficic data.
+You can use you own dataset_reader, dataset_iterator for speficic data.
 Let's consider chainer in more details.

 Config Structure